d-wook/jcoin/README.md

-# jcoin
+# Jcoin

-jcoin, the awesome coin made in Node.js.
+Jcoin, the awesome coin made in Node.js.
 And for JH